 A: Needs ideas for better communicating her ideas with her boss; Needs ideas for how to ask for more responsibility; Needs ideas for tracking her contributions.

-P: Practice Asking for What You Want scenarios; Volunteer for roles within the company that are unrelated to a current job; Brainstorm solutions to problems employer faces.
+P: Practice asking for what you want scenarios; Volunteer for roles within the company that are unrelated to current job; Brainstorm solutions to problems employer faces.

 3 Useful Templates

-Numerous websites are offering free templates.
+Numerous websites offer free SOAP templates.
 Most are designed for use in the medical professions, including client-centered therapy and counseling.
-Here are three templates you can use for a medical visit, therapy, or coaching sessions.
+Here are three templates you can use for a medical visit, therapy, or coaching session.

 A Take-Home Message